Discover 7 Google Analytics mistakes that can stop you getting full value from the data, and more importantly, find out how to fix them.

 - You’ve migrated to a new website but the tracking code hasn’t been added

-- Google Analytics code is added twice
+- Your Bounce Rate is super low because the Google Analytics code is added twice

 - You have access but not “Manage Users” or “Edit”